Can I File A Workers Comp Lawsuit Against My Employer In Atlanta, Georgia?

 Another scenario where you could potentially file a lawsuit is if you are injured at work, and the injury was caused by a third party.
 Workers’ compensation only protects the employer and co-employees, but it does not protect you against other external parties who may be responsible for injuries.
 In such a scenario, you can file a workers comp lawsuit for any injury, negligence or product liability claims.
 For example, if equipment delivered by another company explodes or catches fire because of inherent malfunction in the device and you get injured, you can sue the manufacturer of that equipment.

-The fact is that filing a workers comp lawsuit is something that you need to discuss with a Georgia workers compensation lawyer.
+The fact is that filing a workers comp lawsuit is something that you need to discuss with a Atlanta workers compensation lawyer.
 If you need one in Atlanta, Georgia, please contact Ted A. Greve & Associates for any legal issues related to your workers’ compensation claim.